Real estate investment platform enabling individuals to invest in commercial real estate

 Streitwise is not a good option if…

 You are looking for capital appreciation and are looking to sell your investment in less than 5 years.

-Streitwise is a real estate investment company that enables accredited and non-accredited investors to own commercial real estate through an equity REIT.
+Streitwise is a real estate crowdfunding platform that enables accredited and non-accredited investors to own commercial real estate through an equity REIT.
 Streetwise’s primary offering is a professionally-managed, tax-advantaged portfolio of real estate assets.